docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 *

 Matches 0 or more times.
 For example, Sa*m matches Sm, Sam, Saam, Saaam etc.

-+

-Matches 1 or more times.
-For example, Sa+m matches Sam, Saam, Saaam and so on.

-26

 In a replace operation, you can use the captured regions of a match in the replacement expression by using the placeholders \1 through \9, where \1 refers to the first captured region, \2 to the second, and so on.